sj-1911/sj-1911/README.md

 ### 3. **Spotify ML Model**
    A machine learning project that uses a neural network to classify and predict outcomes based on preprocessed Spotify data.
 It includes hyperparameter tuning and model evaluation.

 ---

 ### 4. **Fitness Tracker Web Application**
    A web-based fitness tracker that helps users monitor their daily fitness activities, including steps, calories, and water intake.
 It also features an activity manager where users can add and manage custom activities.

 ---

+### 5. **Chess Bot**
+   A Python-based chess bot built with the `python-chess` library.
+   - Simulates chess games using random legal moves.
+   - Implements Minimax and Alpha-Beta Pruning algorithms to evaluate optimal moves up to a given depth.
+   - Features a board evaluation function to score board positions based on material advantage.

+---

 ## 🛠️ Libraries Used

-The projects in this repository utilize various Python libraries and tools, including **pandas**, **NumPy**, **scikit-learn**, **matplotlib**, **seaborn**, **tabulate**, **TensorFlow**, and **Keras**.
+The projects in this repository utilize various libraries and frameworks, including:
+**pandas**, **NumPy**, **scikit-learn**, **matplotlib**, **seaborn**, **tabulate**, **TensorFlow**, **Keras**, and **python-chess**.

 ---

 ## 📖 About Me

-  Originally from Destin, FL, and now based in Boca Raton I’m currently pursuing a Bachelors of Science in Data Analytics with a minor in artificial intelligence and Deep Learning at Florida Atlantic University.
-I’ve gained experience in tech repair, customer service, and buisness logistics.
-Practical experience with Python, deep learning, and project management, allowing for a better understanding of artificial intelligence.
+Originally from Destin, FL, and now based in Boca Raton, I’m currently pursuing a **Bachelor of Science in Data Science** with a minor in **Artificial Intelligence** at Florida Atlantic University.
+Along the way, I’ve gained experience in tech repair, customer service, and business logistics.

-  I am passionate about technology and problem-solving, with extensive hands-on experience across various domains.
-I enjoy exploring advanced technologies, including data science and machine learning, and am fascinated by the continuously evolving tech landscape.
+I have hands-on expertise with Python, deep learning, and project management, which strengthens my understanding of artificial intelligence.
+I am passionate about exploring advanced technologies, including data science and machine learning, and I am always eager to learn and grow in the ever-evolving tech landscape.

 ---